Elkantor/bscxx/README.md

 > bscxx (for bootstrap CXX project) is a very light utility software, written in C++ 17, to help you starting quickly a new C++ project using cmake.
 Its end goal is to be a package manager, to easily include C++ modules to your project, deeply inspired by npm (node.js), composer (php) and cargo (rust).

+## Prerequisite

+To be able to build this project, you need a compiler compatible with the last C++ 17 features, such as "filesystem".
+So you'll need Visual Studio 17 or GCC 8 for example, at least, to be able to build this project from source.

 ## Installing / Getting started

 <blockquote>